PHP-DI/PHP-DI/doc/definition.md

 - use annotations
 - use PHP code (using `Container::set()`)
 - use a PHP array
-- use YAML files

 You can also use several or all these options at the same time if you want to.

 If you combine several sources, there are priorities that apply.
 From the highest priority to the least:

 - Code definition (i.e. defined with `$container->set()`)
-- File and array definitions (if A is added after B, then A prevails)
+- Array definitions (if A is added after B, then A prevails)
 - Annotations
 - Reflection